taylor-giles/Tetrify/README.md

 Welcome to Tetrify!
 -------------------

 This app provides an easy and intuitive interface for converting custom drawings into animations of falling Tetrominoes.
 It uses an optimized semi-random approach for generating animations, by simulating many possible sequences of block positions to find a matching board state.
-Read this guide for instructions on using this app and descriptions of the options and processes involved.
+Read the following guide for instructions on using this app and descriptions of the options and processes involved.

 Installation
 ------------